bhagyashriyogeshpatil/flavor-fusion/README.md

 **Entity-Relationship Diagrams (ERDs):** Detail the database schema, showing relationships between models such as Recipe, Comment, User, and CuisineType.
 ERDs help in structuring data effectively to support application functionality and user interactions.

 *<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

+## Testing

+This section explains how to test the application and documents any bugs found during development, along with their fixes.
+It helps keep track of the application's quality and improvements.

+Please refer to [TESTING.md](/TESTING.md) for details.

+*<span style="color: blue;">[Back to Content](#table-of-contents)</span>*

 ## Deployment